cscart/docs/en/user_guide/users/vendors/allow_customers_to_apply_for_vendor_account.rst

     :align: center
     :alt: A registered customer can apply for a vendor account using a link in the menu.

-This menu will leads to the form that the customer must fill in to apply.
+This menu will lead to the form that the customer must fill in to apply.

 After the customer fills out the form and clicks **Submit**, the administrator of the store can activate the newly created vendor account.